nuodb/dev-course-labs/README.md

 # dev-course-labs

-Labs for the NuoDB Integration with Java course
+Labs for the NuoDB "Integration with Java" course.